GiovanniBarnaba/Deep_Learning/README.md

 Our mission?
 Harness the power of neural networks!
 Join us as we journey through various neural architectures, striving to master the art of satellite image classification. 🚀🧠

+📔 Check out the [Colab Notebook](https://link-to-your-colab-notebook) for More Details!